tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c2.rst

    |  /domains/pinto/room/swamp1.c: Updated and loaded.
    |  ^pinto/room/> goto swamp1

 Did it work?
-Otherwise review the error messages the `update <../command/update.html>`_ command gives you.
+Otherwise review the error messages the :doc:`update <../command/update>` command gives you.
 The code presented above can be copy pasted using the icon next to it.

 2.1 Adding smell and sound